carpentries-incubator/shell-extras/_episodes/01-man-pages.md

 - "`man command` displays the manual page for a given command."
 - `[OPTION]...` means the given command can be followed by one or more optional flags."
 - "Flags specified after ellipsis are still optional but must come after all other flags."
-- "Use `/` followed by your pattern to do interactive searching."
+- "While inside the manual page,use `/` followed by your pattern to do interactive searching."
 ---

 We can get help for any Unix command with the `man`